SporosDAO/sweat-token/README.md

 - backend `docker-compose logs -f backend`
 - contracts `docker-compose logs -f contracts`

+### Gitpod

+In [gitpod](https://gitpod.io/) environment, the same dev setup described above still applies.

+For convenience Steps 1 & 2 are configured in [`.gitpod.yaml`](.gitpod.yml) and automatically run on workspace launch.

 ## Contributing

 We welcome your contributions.
 To provide your code please fork the project and create a PR against the `dev` branch.